lelandbatey/configDebDev/README.md

 	3. Xmobar has to be installed via Cabal, and located in the ~/.cabal/bin directory

 This is pretty much it.
 Simply run the "installConfig.sh" script to install.
 Be aware, this will copy over all existing files without double checking.

+<sup>The idea for this, as well as some parts of some configuration files, is taken from the awesome work by Lane Aasen (https://github.com/aaasen/config).
+I have attempted to give proper attribution for all specific borrowed configurations.</sup>